ZoneMinder/zoneminder/README.txt

 o     FEATURE  -  You  can  now specify a  prefix  for  events generated  by  particular monitors.
-This  will  replace  the default `Event-` one.
+This  will  replace  the default 'Event-' one.

 o    FEATURE - If you use filters to send event notification emails you can now have them sent in HTML format.
-This is done automatically if your mail body includes a `<html>' token, o     FEATURE  - An experimental feature has been added  which lets you view several events in sequence.
-In event listing you can  check  the events you want to view and then  click  the `View' button.
-This will allow you to navigate through  only those  events in the normal manner (via Prev and Next links) but  also to view them in sequence by clicking on the  `Play All' link.
+This is done automatically if your mail body includes a '<html>' token, o     FEATURE  - An experimental feature has been added  which lets you view several events in sequence.
+In event listing you can  check  the events you want to view and then  click  the 'View' button.
+This will allow you to navigate through  only those  events in the normal manner (via Prev and Next links) but  also to view them in sequence by clicking on the  'Play All' link.
 This will replay each event and then automatically move onto the next one.
-You can stop this progression at any time by pressing `Stop' (which only stops the sequence and not the currently playing event).
+You can stop this progression at any time by pressing 'Stop' (which only stops the sequence and not the currently playing event).
 The timing of the replay is done depending  on the calculated length of the event  (plus  one second) and so may not exactly correspond to the real  event length.
 In particular this is unlikely to work if replaying events  using MPEG video and buffering players as the timing will  likely be incorrect.
-If you are viewing an  event  but haven't  checked any in the list the `Play All' button  will just work down the current event list.
+If you are viewing an  event  but haven't  checked any in the list the 'Play All' button  will just work down the current event list.

 o    FIX - A default php error level excluding notice warnings